camieac/camieac.github.io/_posts/2017-12-31-aes-image-patterns.md

 pattern vunerability and also provided example usage of a number of software tools associated with encryption on Linux.

-The reader should now have some backgound knowledge that may come in handy When designing secure systems.
+The reader should now have some backgound knowledge that may come in handy when designing secure systems.